RobTillaart/ACS712/README.md

 - **float mA_AC(float frequency = 50, uint16_t cycles = 1)** blocks ~21 ms to sample a whole 50 or 60 Hz period.
 Note that a lower frequency, or more cycles, will increase the blocking period.
 The function returns the AC current in mA.
-Its working is based upon multiplying the peak2peak value by the FormFactor.
+Its working is based upon multiplying the peak2peak value by the FormFactor which must be known and set.
   - 0.2.2 frequencies other integer values than 50 and 60 are supported.
   - 0.2.3 floating point frequencies are supported to tune even better.
   - 0.2.8 the parameter cycles allow to average over a number of cycles.